alsvinn/alsvinn/README.md

 ### Manually installing parallel-netcdf

-On Fedora and Ubuntu, you have to compile parallel-netcdf yourself.
+On some old distributions, you have to manually compile parallel-netcdf.
 You can [download the latest version from the webpage](https://trac.mcs.anl.gov/projects/parallel-netcdf/wiki/Download) and install using autotools.
 Notice that you should compile with the CFLAG ```-fPIC```.
 A quick way to install parallel-netcdf would be

     wget http://cucis.ece.northwestern.edu/projects/PnetCDF/Release/parallel-netcdf-1.9.0.tar.gz
     tar xvf parallel-netcdf-1.9.0.tar.gz